Tobi Omole

-Adeleke Oluwatobiloba Adeyinka Omole (born 17 December 1999) is an English professional footballer who plays as a defender for club Tonbridge Angels.
+Adeleke Oluwatobiloba Adeyinka Omole (born 17 December 1999) is an English professional footballer who plays as a defender for club Walton & Hersham.
 He has previously played in the Premier League 2 with Arsenal and Tottenham Hotspur's under-23 sides.

 Career

-Early career

 Omole was scouted for Arsenal's academy as a box-to-box midfielder from Thamesmead Town in 2014.
 He signed a two-year scholarship with the club in summer 2016, before signing a two-year professional contract in summer 2018.
 During his time with Arsenal's under-18 and under-23 sides he played as a left-back, centre-back and defensive midfielder.
 He was released by Arsenal in summer 2020.

 In September 2020, following his release by Arsenal, he joined Tottenham Hotspur on trial.
 He signed a one-year deal with the club the following month.
 His contract was extended by a year at the end of the season.
 He was promoted to first-team training in February 2022, but was released by Tottenham after rejecting a contract offer by the club.

-Crawley Town

 On 9 July 2022, Omole joined EFL League Two club Crawley Town on a two-year contract.
 Upon signing for the club, Omole suggested that "getting promoted is the most important thing for the team".
 He made his debut for the club in their 1–0 opening day defeat to Carlisle United on 30 July 2022, which Omole described as a "frustrating game".
 On 24 May 2024, the club announced the player would leave in the summer once his contract expired.

-Wealdstone

 On 22 March 2025, Omole joined National League side Wealdstone.

-Tonbridge Angels

 In October 2025, Omole joined National League South club Tonbridge Angels.

+On 5 August 2026, Omole made the switch to newly-promoted National League South side, Walton & Hersham following his departure from Tonbridge Angels.